Spiced Life Conversation

-During childhood, we derived a sense of sense of self-worth from fixing, pleasing, or accommodating others.
+During childhood, we derived a sense of self-worth from fixing, pleasing, or accommodating others.
 As adults, we naturally assume the role of caretaker and feel it is our responsibility to please others.
-Sacrificing our own needs and feelings is second-nature; we’ve become so accustomed to doing so that putting our own feelings first, or making our own decisions, causes us great anxiety.
+Sacrificing our own needs and feelings is second nature; we’ve become so accustomed to doing so that putting our feelings first, or making our own decisions, causes us great anxiety.

 We tiptoe around other people’s feelings.
 We may feel unbearably guilty for saying no, asserting ourselves, or bringing up a conflicting viewpoint.
 Many of us avoid disappointing others at all costs and, instead of doing things we “want” to do for their own sake, we do things we feel we “should.”
 We work to secure approval at any cost.